How Long Do Ford F-150s Last? (8 Important Facts)

 Going by reports from users and several independent bodies, the F-150 can deliver up to 200,000 miles before requiring expensive upgrades.

-This translates to around 17 years if you average 12,000 miles yearly, which is common for contractors.
+This translates to around 17 years of life expectancy if you average 12,000 miles yearly, which is common for contractors.

 For a truck its size, the Ford F-150 is exceptionally built and designed to withstand rough handling.
 In 2018, when Consumer Reports was compiling a list of vehicles likely to reach the 200k miles mark without bank account-wreaking repairs, the F-150 was the only pickup that made the cut.